How to write an invoice

 • Quantity: Specify the quantity of each item or the duration of the service provided.
 This allows your client to verify the accuracy of the invoice.

-• Unit Price: State the price per unit or the agreed-upon rate for the services rendered.
+• Unit price: State the price per unit or the agreed-upon rate for the services rendered.

 • Total: Calculate the total amount for each line item by multiplying the quantity with the unit price.
 Include a subtotal for all items or services provided.

-3. Additional Charges and Discounts
+3. Additional charges and discounts

 In some cases, there may be additional charges or discounts associated with the transaction.
 It's essential to include these separately in your invoice to maintain transparency and accuracy.
 Some common examples include: